1-5 September 2025

 The Conference

-We are pleased to announce that a meeting of the international metals conservation community will be held at Cardiff University in the heart of the Welsh capital city with hybrid access for online delegates.
+A meeting of the international metals conservation community was held at Cardiff University in the heart of the Welsh capital city with hybrid access for online delegates.

-Metal 2025 will build on the traditions established during 30 years of ICOM-CC Metals Working Group Interim Meetings, whilst being independent for the first time.
-Published preprints will be available digitally for delegates and as a print on demand digital volume following the meeting.
+Metal 2025 was an event organised and hosted by Cardiff University and not affiliated with ICOM-CC but which built on the traditions established during 30 years of ICOM-CC Metals Working Group Interim Meetings.
+Published preprints are now available digitally and as a print on demand paperback volume.

-The conference will take place of five full days from the 1st - 5th September 2025, with a packed programme of papers, site visits and evening events.
-Pre-conference courses will be held on the 31st August and will be led by specialists in the field.
+The conference took place over five full days from the 1st - 5th September 2025, with a packed programme of papers, site visits and evening events.
+Pre-conference courses were held on the 31st August and were led by specialists in the field.

 The Conference Team

-The conference is being organised by four conservators who teach at Cardiff University, all of whom specialise in metals conservation research and practice.
+The conference was organised by four conservators who teach at Cardiff University, all of whom specialise in metals conservation research and practice.

-Nicola Emmerson is the ICOM-CC Metals Working Group Coordinator, Chair of the Institute of Conservation Metals Committee and Vice-Chair of the European Federation of Corrosion Working Party 21.
+Nicola Emmerson is the Chair of the Institute of Conservation Metals Committee and Vice-Chair of the European Federation of Corrosion Working Party 21 and ICOM-CC Metals Working Group Coordinator.

 Eric Nordgren is an experienced practical conservator who held many roles in archaeological conservation and "big stuff", such as the USS Monitor, before teaching at West Dean and Cardiff.

-Johanna Thunberg is completing her PhD in corrosion of copper alloys and management of archaeological metal collections in desiccated storage.
+Johanna Thunberg specialises in corrosion of copper alloys and management of archaeological metal collections in desiccated storage and is a member of the Institute of Conservation Metals Group Committee.

-David Watkinson has a long association with Metal conferences through his career focus on the corrosion and conservation of iron.
+David Watkinson has a long association with metal conservation conferences through his career focus on the corrosion and conservation of iron.

 David Watkinson in front of the National War Memorial in Alexandra Gardens at the heart of the university campus.